Duvey314/austin-green-energy-predictor/README.md

 Mongo is the database we intend to use, and we will integrate Flask to display the data.

 ## Machine Learning
 SciKitLearn is the ML library we'll be using to create a classifier.
-Our training and testing setup is ___.
-Extra ML verbiage here.

 ## Dashboard
-In addition to using a Flask template, we will also integrate D3.js for a fully functioning and interactive dashboard.
-It will be hosted on ___.
+We are thinking about using Github pages or Heroku to help with database hosting, integration with the repository, and also the server environment.

 ## Technologies Used
 -Pandas